 - Recognition of pastoralism as a valuable and viable livelihood system that contributes to national and regional economies, food security, employment and sustainable management of natural resources

-- Mobility as a crucial condition for sustainable pastoralism and for community security in (cross-border) conflict areas
+- Mobility as a crucial condition for sustainable pastoralism and for community security in conflict areas, also across national borders

 - Pastoralism as a positive example of climate change adaptation.